VovkaZy/weather_report/README.md

 require 'rexml/document'
 ```

 1).
-First, clone this repo to your laptop or computer using 'terminal (command line)':
+First, clone this repo to your laptop or computer using `terminal (command line)`:
   `git clone https://github.com/VovkaZy/weather_report.git`

 2).
 After this, change the directory to that, wich contain app files.